UNRAVELING AMBLYOPIA, STRABISMUS, PHORIAS AND TROPIAS

 AXES OF THE EYE

-1. Visual axis: Line passes from the fovea to the point of fixation (object of regard).
+- Visual axis: The line that passes from the fovea to the point of fixation (object of regard).
 The normal visual axes (from both eyes) intersects at the point of fixation.

 Angle kappa is the angle between visual (optical) axis and the anatomical (pupillary) axis.

 The fovea lies just temporal to the anatomical axis.
-A light shown into the cornea will cause corneal reflex (on the visual axis) just nasal to the center of the cornea in both eyes (+ve angle kappa = 5 degrees).
+A light shown into the cornea will create a corneal reflex (on the visual axis) just nasal to the center of the cornea in both eyes (positive angle kappa = 5 degrees).